 I was lucky enough to get my hands on the Boss VE-2 Vocal Harmonist pedal (or my feet?).
 And once I tried it, I really didn’t want to part with it.
 Aside from adding cool vocal harmonies, reverb and delay to my voice, well, it’s just fun.
 I can sound like a whole chorus now if I want to!

-These videos are bonus content related to the Holiday 2013 issue of Guitar World.
-For the full range of interviews, features, tabs and more, pick up the new issue on newsstands now, or in our online store.
+These videos and audio files are bonus content related to the December 2014 issue of Guitar World.
+For the full range of interviews, features, tabs and more, pick up the new issue on newsstands now or at the Guitar World Online Store.

 Has any piece of musical equipment proliferated more, or more rapidly, than the humble electric guitar effect unit?
 Though there is no official tally, suffice it to say that thousands of stomp boxes, effect devices and processors have been created for the electric guitar over the past 60 years (and that’s not including rackmount effects).
 Conceivably, more than half of those devices are distortion, fuzz and overdrive effects.